Spanish Teachers Seminar

 Co-sponsored by the Stanford World Language Project (SWLP)

 Acquire and share concepts and strategies for creating culturally responsive pedagogy.
 Address issues of motivation, establishing learning outcomes that take into account heritage learners’ foundational strengths and knowledge and incorporating current and historical topics on Latin America into the curriculum.
 Design course materials and practices that promote literacy development and align with the CA World Languages Standards and Framework.
-Emphasis will be given to supporting instruction of these principles in the virtual world.
-A special feature of this strand is topical presentations by Stanford-affiliated professors.
+A special feature of this strand is topical presentations for every session by Stanford-affiliated professors.

 Registration fee per teacher (Heritage Spanish "Strand S"):